Botanical Artist

 daleen-profile

-As a self-taught artist, Daleen’s botanical art journey has developed organically, from starting in 2008 doing scientific illustrations for the University of Pretoria, to creating more traditional botanical art, with her main focus on indigenous orchid species.
+As a self-taught artist, Daleen’s botanical art journey has developed organically, from starting in 2008 doing scientific illustrations for the University of Pretoria, South Africa, to creating more traditional botanical art, with her main focus on indigenous orchid species.
 Her meticulous eye for detail and a scientific understanding of her subject matter underpins her accurate depictions, yet transports her work to becoming a lyrical portrayal of her experience and interaction with the plants she sources in nature.
 She currently resides in Hillcrest, Kwazulu-Natal.

 Limited Edition Prints